 Other noteworthy API 550A & 550B plugin emulations include:

 - Slate Digital FG-A (link to check the price at Sweetwater)

 - Bee-Happy 550 (link to check the price at Bee-Happy)

 - Sly-Fi Axis (link to check the price at Sly-Fi Digital)

 Waves Scheps 73

-The Waves Scheps 73 (link to check the price at Waves) is a 3-band semi-parametric EQ modelled on the classic Neve 1073 console's EQ.
+The Waves Scheps 73 is a 3-band semi-parametric EQ modelled on the classic Neve 1073 console's EQ.

 This colourful parametric EQ emulation plugin features 3 interrelated bands based on the 1073's original specs and precisely mimics the original hardware.
 From the EQ and preamps to the acclaimed Marinair transformer, Waves has precisely recreated the sonic characteristics of the 1073.

 Use the fixed 12kHz high-shelf band, parametric mid-range and low-shelf band, and the frequency-variable 8dB/octave high-pass filter to shape the tone of the signal.